nesfit/ICS/Lectures/Lecture_10/Lecture.md

 ## Parallel computing

-- Concurrent processing / Running multiple things at once
+- Concurrent processing: running multiple things at once
 - May increase performance **if used appropriately**
 - Achieved by:
     - Multiple **processes**